agentplug/agenthub/docs/.architecture_design/mvp/README.md

 - Leverage GitHub infrastructure for registry
 - Minimize operational overhead
 - Design for self-service usage

+### **5. Agent Autonomy**
+- Agents implement their own tools internally
+- Agent Hub provides tool infrastructure, not tool implementations
+- Each agent is self-contained with its own toolset

 ## 🚀 **MVP Implementation Phases**